Wings of Strength

 He gives power to the weak

-and strength to the powerless
+and strength to the powerless…

-But those who trust in the Lord will find new strength.
+…those who trust in the Lord will find new strength.

-They will soar high on wings like eagles.
+They will soar high on wings like eagles; …”

-They will run and not grow weary.
+“…they will run and not grow weary,

-They will walk and not faint."
+they will walk and not be faint.”
+(NLT)

-Has a neighbor, or friend, or family member come up against difficult times too?
+Has a neighbor, friend, or family member come up against difficult times too?
 You can use this story and these verses to encourage them as well.
 They need your reassurance that through this period of transformation they will come out at the other end more beautiful and free than they ever were.
-Imagine us all flying around, creating a field full of butterflies!
+Imagine us all flying around, creating a beautiful field full of butterflies!

 I was able to catch on camera, a butterfly hatching in my greenhouse.
 You can see it here or on the Art Lifting Hearts YouTube Channel in the “Rest Your Soul” playlist.